GemmaMasFes6/Lie-Symmetries/README.md

 Lie_Symmetry requires a MATLAB installation with the Symbolic toolbox.
 It is only necessary to download the folder that includes two folders and one main programme:
  - FUNCTIONS.
 This folder includes all the necessary functions to run the programme.
  - MODELS.
 This folder includes some models.
 The user can create more models by following the examples already included and saving the corresponding file in the same folder.
  - Lie-Symmetry.
-This file is the main programme.
-The user can choose the degree of the infinitesimal polynomial, its type (univariate, partially variate or multivariate) and the maximum degree of Lie series (when the reparametrization need it).
+This file is the main programme where the user can choose the options of the symmetry study.